refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/headless/add-list-page.md

 There is a `title` field in the `categories` resource; to display it in the table, we can use the `useMany` hook provided by **refine**.

 This hook allows us to fetch data for multiple records in a single request by providing the `id`'s of the related records.
-In this case, we need to provide the `id`'s of the blog posts categories.
+In this case, we need to provide the `id`'s of the "blog_posts" categories.
 It is particularly useful when we need to fetch related data for multiple records.

 In the code below, each blog post record has a `category` field: